Logo

 File for License

-Finally, fill in all the details required by your state and submit your form.
+Finally, fill in all the details your state requires and submit your form.
 You’re good to go!

 Conclusion